Doc at Risk

 Eligible costs

-• Sound and image capture (shooting)
+• Sound and image recording (filming equipment)

 • Sound recording

-• Image editing and finishing
+• Image editing

 • Colorization